Homebrew/gsoc/README.md

 In your application tell us:

-1. Who you are: your name and how we contact you (e.g. email)
+1. Who you are: your name and how we contact you (e.g. email).
-2. What idea are you proposing: which of our ideas is it or describe in detail if it's your own
+2. What idea are you proposing: the name of the idea you've chosen, or a full description of your own project idea.
-3. How will you implement it: provide a detailed work timeline that breaks the project into one or two week milestones
+3. How will you implement it: provide a detailed work timeline that breaks the project into one or two week milestones.
-4. Why you: link to a previous Homebrew pull request you've submitted (this is a requirement to be accepted)
+4. Why you: link to a previous Homebrew pull request you've submitted (this is a requirement to be accepted).

 Homebrew is actively seeking to diversify our contributors and especially welcome applications from women from all backgrounds and people of colour.